rackerlabs/rackspace-how-to/content/cloud-servers/generate-a-csr-with-openssl.md

     rpm -qa | grep -i openssl

-The above command should return the following packages, or something
+The above command should return the following or similar packages:
-similar:

     openssl-1.0.1e-48.el6_8.1.x86_64
     openssl-devel-1.0.1e-48.el6_8.1.x86_64
     openssl-1.0.1e-48.el6_8.1.i686

-If it didn't you'll want to run the following:
+If the packages above are not returned, run the following:

     yum install openssl openssl-devel

-If you are using Debian or Ubuntu the command you will run is slightly different.
+If you are using Debian or Ubuntu and the packages did not return, run the following:

     dpkg -l |grep openssl

-This will return the following output.
+You should receive the following output:

     ii  libgnutls-openssl27:amd64           2.12.23-12ubuntu2.4              amd64        GNU TLS library - OpenSSL wrapper
     ii  openssl                             1.0.1f-1ubuntu2.16               amd64        Secure Sockets Layer toolkit - cryptographic utility

-If you do not have openssl installed you can do so with the following command.
+If you do not have openssl installed you can do so with the following command:

     apt-get install openssl